-Truck driving in New Mexico
+New Mexico Highway

 The romance of Route 66 helped make travel through New Mexico a cultural phenomenon only equaled by the state's major import — aliens near Roswell.
 During the heyday of Route 66, the highway was the route of choice for travelers from Chicago and the Great Plains to the west coast where they expected to find jobs in the citrus industry.
 Today, I-40 has replaced a major portion of Route 66, but traffic hasn't slowed down.
 New Mexico remains a major thoroughfare for traffic, including trucks, traveling east and west across the southern U.S. all the way to the east coast.
 The state's access to Mexico-U.S. border has only increased trucking activity in New Mexico.
 Minerals are the state's primary exports, but driving a truck in New Mexico doesn't mean you'll be waiting for loads in dusty mining areas or blazing hot quarries.
 You might transport a commodity worth as much as any in the state — water!
 Imagine driving through the desert knowing you have a trailer-load of water behind you.
 You may be tempted to open the hatch and take a quick dip.
 But remember, "NO SWIMMING ALLOWED!"